Give us a missed call on

 For businesses with NIL status for GSTR-1 filing, the late fees are nominal.

-• ₹20 late fee in total for every day of delay (i.e., ₹10 each under CGST Act and SGST/UTGST Act respectively)
+• ₹20 per day late fee for every day of delay (i.e., ₹10 each under CGST Act and SGST/UTGST Act respectively)

 How to file GSTR-1?

-• Login to the official GST portal using your credentials (Username and password)
+1. Log in to the official GST portal using your credentials (username and password).

-• Navigate to the ‘Return Dashboard’ to begin the filing process (Follow the path: Services > Returns)
+2. Navigate to the Returns Dashboard to begin the filing process (Services > Returns > Returns Dashboard).

-• Declare the validity of the information uploaded and verify using your DSC (Digital Signature Certificate) or EVC (Electronic Verification Code)
+5. Validate and verify the information using DSC (Digital Signature Certificate) or EVC (Electronic Verification Code), as applicable.

 GSTR-1filing

 GSTR-1 and GSTR-3B are different forms.
-Understanding the difference between GSTR-1 and GSTR-3B is helpful to keep businesses compliant with GST norms.
+Understanding the differences between the two is helpful to keep businesses compliant with GST norms.

 Feature GSTR-1 GSTR-3B

-Due date 11th of the following month for monthly filing; 13th of the month following the quarter for quarterly filing (based on turnover and scheme) Within the 20th of the following month
+Due date 11th of the following month for monthly filing; 13th of the month following the quarter for quarterly filing.
+Generally 20th, 22nd, or 24th of the following month, depending on the taxpayer category and filing scheme.

 Also read: Advantages and Disadvantages of GST – How it impacts small businesses

-• Maintains robust records required for auditing and other financial assessments
+• Maintains proper records required for audits and financial assessments

 *This article is for informational purposes only.
 All are requested to consult with a GST practitioner/CA or relevant for professional advice.